Dealing with plumbing leaks is a common part of home ownership. They crop up unexpectedly, causing headaches for many homeowners.

 Water leaks can range from minor issues, such as a leaky faucet, to more significant ones, such as a large-scale water pipe burst.
-Some of these problems are easy to fix, but others require much effort.
+Some problems are easy to fix, but others require much effort.
 Fundamental plumbing issues shouldn’t be a big deal if you’re a reasonably handy homeowner.

 Common Causes Of Toilet Leaks